nextstrain/nextstrain.org/static-site/content/docs/03-tutorials/03-defining-clades.md

         """
 ```

-Finally, you'll need to edit the `export` rule to make sure that the clade labelling information gets added to the auspice JSONs.
+Finally, you'll need to edit the `export` rule to make sure that the clade labelling information gets added to the Auspice JSONs.
 You'll need to add the clade data as an input to `export`, and you'll also need to include it as an argument in the `--node-data` flag of the `auspice export command`.

-For instance, this is what my `export` command looks like:
+For instance, this is what our `export` command looks like:

 ```
 rule export: